abhilashmnair/abhilashmnair/README.md

 - 👨 An aspiring engineer. 📚🔩
 - 😻 A cat lover.
-- 🔭 From the God's Own Country - Kerala!🌴
+- 🔭 From God's Own Country - Kerala!🌴
 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to learn from other open source contributors.
 - 🎮 A normal gamer: PUBG, CS:GO, GTA and some Android ones.😄